yuehanwang17mcp/big-data-spring2018/week-01/WS01d_Python-Setup.md

 As Elliot Alderson as it may make us feel to run all of our scripts from the command line, it will sometimes frankly be much easier to run chunks of our Python scripts rather than the scripts in their entirety.
 To do this, we will be using an Atom package called Hydrogen that will let us execute and display the output of our Python and JavaScript code from within Atom.

 To install Hydrogen, open Atom, and open your preferences.
 Select 'Install' search for Hydrogen.
 Click the 'Install' button.
 After a brief interlude, Hydrogen should be installed!
 Check that 'Hydrogen' appears under the Packages drop-down menu.

-Open the `first-script.py` script.
-Select the first line and type shift-enter.
-You'll see a checkmark appear next to the line and your cursor will have progressed to the next line.
-The checkmark tells you that the line executed successfully.
-In this case, that means a variable called `msg` is now stored in memory.
-Type shift-enter again.
-You should see "Python is printing me!" appear next to the print function.
-This is how Hydrogen displays console output.
-Cool, eh?
-We can now run not only full scripts, but 'chunks' of code.
-This will allow us significantly more flexibility as we develop our own scripts.

 ## Virtual Environments for Python